Inferis/Inferis.github.io/content/posts/2015-05-27-swift-an-array-of-protocols.md

 }
 ```

 Notice the `Self` type.
-This denotes that the method will use an instance of the actual type implementing the protocol.
+This denotes that the method will use the actual type that's implementing the protocol.
 In this case, it makes sure we're comparing two objects of the same type with each other.
 This actually makes sense from a semantic standpoint: it's a pretty good assumption that objects need to be of the same type to be considered equal.

-But this doesn't help us.
-We can't use `Equatable`, and thus we can't use `find`.
+But this doesn't help us: we can't use `Equatable`, and thus we can't use `find`.
 We'll have to find another way.

 ## Our own ==